Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 AzireVPN Pros

-Their no-logging policy is detailed and backed up by a ‘blind operator mode,’ which adds another layer of security to an already impressive program.
+Their no-logging policy remains detailed and backed up by their ‘blind operator mode,’ which adds another layer of security to their platform.
+This is further enhanced by their diskless server infrastructure, making it physically impossible to store user data.

 1. No Activity Logging

-Azire claims that they don’t log any of your activity.
+Azire maintains its strong stance on zero logging.
 They make this very clear on their website.

 2. Impressive Protocols and Encryption